-Please explain how you will create public access to your program (free admission, support for those with different abilities, translation or language support, rebroadcast or reposting of the event online, etc.) to your audience and to a public that may include people of different abilities.
+Please explain how you will create public access to your program (free admission, support for those with different abilities, translation or language support, rebroadcast or reposting of the event online, etc.) for your audience and for people of different abilities.

-\\If an admission fee is required:
+If an admission fee is required:

-- Please explain why it is necessary for your public program; - Enter admission fee in your Budget under Applicant Cost Sharing--In-kind "Operational."
+- Please explain why it is necessary; - Enter admission fee in your Budget under Applicant Cost Share--In-kind "Other Expenses."